kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/16-events-attributes.md

 * Scroll down to see DOM attributes
 * They are all camelcased inside JSX

-## Set attributes equalt to a JavaScript expression
+## Set attributes equal to a JavaScript expression
 ```
 let count = 0;
 const someId = 'myIdHere';